 Rel Primer: Aggregations, Group-By, and Joins

-This Primer covers aggregations, group-by aggregations, and joins in Rel.
+This Primer covers quantification, , group-by aggregations, and in .

 Introduction